You can’t host a dinner party and clean your house at the same time.

 Choose One Feature of the Day and Offer it to God in Prayer

 Where do you need forgiveness?
-Do you need to forgive or do you need to ask for forgiveness.
+Do you need to forgive or do you need to ask for forgiveness?
 Think back to the emotions you awoke with.
-Do any indicate hidden offense that needs to be let go?
+Do any indicate a hidden offense that needs to be let go?

 Look at Today Through God’s Eyes of Grace.